citizen428/try_to/README.md

 # Tryit

 Another approach to Rail's `Object#try`.
 This is the result of a StackOverflow discussion between [Sergey Gopkalo](https://github.com/sevenmaxis/) and [Michael Kohl](https://github.com/citizen428).
+The original repository can be found at [sevenmaxis/tryit](https://github.com/sevenmaxis/tryit).

 Instead of